Social Justice at UCBR

 Dialogue on Race

 Dialogue on Race Louisiana is a nonprofit dedicated to educating residents of Baton Rouge about institutionalized racism.
 Members of UCBR have been heavily involved in the Dialogue on Race since its creation over 20 years ago.
-Over 50 members have participated in the program, and the church has hosted meetings for DoR many times.
+Over 50 members have participated in the program, and the church has hosted meetings for Dialogue on Race many times.

 In 2016, UCBR investigated the history of the property where the church campus has been located since the 1960s.
 Property records revealed that church land had been home to more than 40 enslaved people in the 1850s.
 The power of naming the enslaved individuals is an important way to rehumanize the people who have been erased by history.